 With the ascendancy of Donald Trump to the throne of the American Empire there has been mounting opposition from what has been referred to as the “Deep State.”
 This is a term that refers to the idea of a shadow government which pulls the strings behind the scenes of the public face of the elected government.
 The CIA, NSA, FBI, DHS, and DoD, among others, are often sited as the key players here and even a tertiary glance at history will attest to why this is so.
 To be sure, this term has been over used by unhinged talk show hosts like Alex Jones, and it often provides cover for a thinly veiled and utterly reprehensible antisemitism.
 But it isn’t a “conspiracy theory” to note the great power that these agencies and whom they represent have over American foreign and domestic policy.
 Their opposition to Trump is not so much ideological as much as it is about influence.
 To them Trump is an unpredictable, egotistical mess with mental instability on a grand scale.
 This makes him virtually uncontrollable and that terrifies the elites.

 The Capitalist class has enjoyed the riches gleaned from neoliberal economic policies for decades; and Trump’s anti-globalism and xenophobic talk threatens their bread and butter.
 To be sure, their thievery is as abhorrent as Trump’s coming kleptocracy; and both signal the death throes of global capitalism.
 But the Liberal class and even some on the Left, have been aligning themselves with the oligarchy in order to derail and depose Trump.
-That they are inadvertently supporting increased militarism in a world where nuclear annihilation is still a menace, war profiteering for the wealthy elite, and the return of a new Cold War hysteria that threatens to outdo McCarthyism is of no concern to them.
+That they are inadvertently supporting increased militarism in a world where nuclear annihilation is still a menace, war profiteering for the wealthy elite, and the return of a new Cold War hysteria is of no concern to them.
 One must wonder if they have really thought any of this through.

 Let’s face it.
 Trump is vile, but he is an easy target.
 His rise provides those of us on the left with a convenient, external decoy to lob all our fears and failings at.
 And although he may be emblematic of the essential rot that typifies late stage capitalism the powerful institutional forces that are seeking to depose him wish only to do so in order to sustain the very machine from which he emerged.
 A machine of absurd consumption of dwindling resources and war profiteering for the benefit of a few, on a planet whose biosphere is in a state of collapse thanks to the relentless marauding and pillaging.